aaronteague/BeerHustle/README.md

 ### Make sure you have the following dependencies: ###
 1. Visual Studio Code - Installed
 2. Node.js - Installed
+3. Run in terminal or Command Prompt as Administrator: npm install -g ionic
-3. keys.ts - Must request, required for firebase
+4. keys.ts - Upon request, required for firebase

 ### Instructions to build ###
 1. Clone or download this repo